mitmedialab/law.MIT.edu/ComputationalLaw/Trust/README.md

 # README

-This directory is for resources relating to the field and rules of law known as "Contracts" in the context of computational law.
+This directory is for law, legal practices and other resources relevant to the concept of "Trust" or "Trustworthiness" in the context of computational law.

 ------------------